iridakos/iridakos.github.io/_posts/2018-10-22-elasticsearch-bucket-aggregations.markdown

 ## What's next

-- My next post will be a tutorial for implementing what we covered in this post in a Rails application using the [elasticsearch gem](https://github.com/elastic/elasticsearch-ruby)
+- My next post will be a tutorial for implementing what we covered in this post within a Rails application using the [elasticsearch gem](https://github.com/elastic/elasticsearch-ruby)
-- In the future I might come back with a tutorial covering the metrics aggregations
+- Next, I might come back with a tutorial covering the metrics aggregations

 That's all!
 Bucket cat photo.
 ![My cat in a bucket](/assets/images/posts/elasticsearch-bucket-aggregations/cat-photo.jpg)